swizzersweet/androidGradleTroubleshooting/README.md

 1. Uninstall the exiting app
 	* Either by the device/simulator's ui
 	* Or by issuing "adb uninstall com.yourcompany.app" where the last part is your app package as defined
-1. You may need to reveal hidden files if you're on OSX https://ianlunn.co.uk/articles/quickly-showhide-hidden-files-mac-os-x-mavericks/.
-If your on Windows, you can google this.
 1. Ensure youre gradle tools are using the Java Devleopment Kit (JDK), and not the Java Runtime Environment (JRE).
 When you issue command "./gradlew --version", you should see something like
 	```
 	Gradle 4.4